About the Reno-Tahoe Airport Authority

-RTAA runs as a business and is governed by a nine-member Board of Trustees who are appointed by the City of Reno, City of Sparks, Washoe County, and the Reno-Sparks Convention and Visitors Authority (RSCVA) for their longstanding and comprehensive history of both community service and business expertise.
-RTAA is committed to electing diverse members who exemplify the values and individuals that make up our magnificent region.
-Separate from any other division of local government, the airport doesn’t receive local tax revenue to fund its operations.
+RTAA runs as a business and is governed by a nine-member Board of Trustees who are appointed by the City of Reno, City of Sparks, Washoe County, and the Reno-Sparks Convention and Visitors Authority (RSCVA).
+The RTAA board is committed to representing our diverse community and amplifying the values and attributes that make up our magnificent region.
+Separate from any other division of local government, the airport doesn’t receive any dedicated state or local tax revenue to fund its operations.

 By connecting with our community—we connect our community with the world.

-The Reno-Tahoe International Airport is an incredibly important asset to the region and generates a total economic impact of $3.1 billion annually.
+The Reno-Tahoe International Airport (RNO) is an incredibly important asset to the region and generates a total economic impact of $3.1 billion annually (2018 impact study).
 Thanks to the dedication and service of the many teams that join together to make everlasting impressions on travelers to and from our home, RNO proudly serves approximately 4.7 million passengers a year.
 In fact, the airport functions like a small city (you’ll hear this a lot)—with over 2,400 employees working for a variety of companies throughout—making RNO the 62nd busiest commercial airport in the nation.

 Located just minutes from downtown Reno and less than an hour from some of the finest ski resorts and outdoor recreation in the world, RNO is the ultimate gateway to Lake Tahoe and our entire region.

-With 13 commercial airlines, 3 cargo carriers, and 29+ non-stop destinations that will also get you virtually anywhere in the world in just one stop, Reno-Tahoe International Airport is dedicated to moving you.
+With 12 commercial airlines, 3 cargo carriers, and 20+ nonstop destinations that will also get you virtually anywhere in the world in just one stop, RNO is dedicated to moving you.

 Reno-Stead Airport (RTS) is one of the many major economic hubs in northern Nevada.
 Since 1966, RTS has been the site of the National Championship Air Races, military operations, an FAA Designated UAS test range, and was the birthplace of the Lear Fan, a revolution in airplane design.